Welcome to Horton Mill Primary school to all our new families.

 Will my child be given snacks and drinks during the school day?

 Our Nursery is taking part in the fruit and vegetable scheme, which means that your child will be given a piece of fruit or vegetable each session.
-They will be given milk in a cup each day.

 Please send a bottle of water with your child’s name on each day.
 They will be able to drink the water when they are thirsty.